RealTime Arts connects human beings through unique theatrical experiences.

 RealTime Arts creates new performance works amplifying the stories of real people who wish to be heard.

-To build our upcoming show "there is a blue that only children see", slated for production in 2026, we’re working with our partner DTCare, a humanitarian organization who works with Ukrainian veterans in their program Hero’s Compass.
+To build our upcoming show "there is a blue that only children see", slated for production in 2026, we’re working with Hero’s Compass, an adventure-based veteran counseling program begun by our partners DTCare.
 With their help, we’re bringing Ukrainian and US combat veterans together via mail and Zoom, to connect with each other in mutual support, and to share with audiences their experience through our new play.

 Meet two of them: Ukrainian veteran Daria Fugalevych and American veteran Paul Leonard.